billti/setcr4/readme.md

 ## Usage

-- Copy the 3 binary files to C:\temp
+- After building, copy the binary files from `.\bin\debug` to `C:\temp`
-- Open an Admin command prompt and change the current directory to C:\temp
+- Open an Admin command prompt and change the current directory to `C:\temp`.
 - Run the `runsvc.exe` utility, which should indicate the driver was loaded.
 - Press `e` to enable the Performance Counter Registers (PCRs).
-(The CR4 register value should change from `0x370678` to `0x370778`).
+  - (Bit 8 of the CR4 register should get set, e.g. from `0x370678` to `0x370778`).
-- Run the code to test, which now should be able to make use of the counters.
+- Run the code to test, which now should be able to make use of the `RDPMC` opcode.
 - When done, disable the PCRs and unload the driver (press 'd' then 'x' in `runsvc.exe`).

 ## TODO